thingsboard/thingsboard.github.io/docs/samples/arduino/temperature.md

 The DHT22 sensor is connected to [Arduino UNO](https://en.wikipedia.org/wiki/Arduino).
 Arduino UNO connects to the WiFi network using [ESP8266](https://en.wikipedia.org/wiki/ESP8266).
-Arduino UNO push data to Thingsboard server via MQTT protocol by using [PubSubClient](https://github.com/knolleary/pubsubclient) library for Arduino.
+Arduino UNO pushes data to Thingsboard server via MQTT protocol by using [PubSubClient](https://github.com/knolleary/pubsubclient) library for Arduino.
 Data is visualized using built-in customizable dashboard.
 The application that is running on Arduino UNO is written using Arduino SDK which is quite simple and easy to understand.